jaszhou1/sourcemem_online/notes/deploying-experiment-to-gcloud.md

 ## Set up the project
-All of the services within the larger Google Cloud Services infrastructure are tied to a "project", which simply delineates the use of Google services between different
+All of the services within the larger Google Cloud Services infrastructure are tied to a "project", which simply delineates the use of Google services between different resources and large-scale configuration between different sets of code.

 For the current experiment, I have already taken the liberty of setting up a project under the name of `jzhou-sourcemem-online`.
 You